viveakrt/Shoppie/README.md

 # Shoppie - Django website
-    A Shopping website with django
+    A Shopping website with django.

 [Click To See django admin: Shoppie](https://vivekskecher.pythonanywhere.com/admin)